 Occupying the role of the world’s largest current land animal, the African elephant weighs up to 5.5 tonnes and stands 3.3 to 3.96 meters tall in the case of large males.
 Female elephants stand 2.8 meters tall and weigh 3.7 tonnes on average.

-Highly distinctive in appearance, these huge beasts have pillar-like legs, large heat-radiating ears, a prehensile trunk, leathery grey skin that includes only a very sparse dusting of hairs, and two ivory tusks adapted from their ancestors’ incisors.
+Highly distinctive in appearance, these giant beasts have pillar-like legs, large heat-radiating ears, a prehensile trunk, leathery grey skin that includes only a very sparse dusting of hairs, and two ivory tusks adapted from their ancestors’ incisors.

 This food is taken in the form of herbs, tree leaves, and tree bark.
-Elephants range widely in search of food, and their dung is therefore crucial to spreading the seeds of many species into new habitats.
+Elephants range widely in search of food, and their dung is crucial to spreading the seeds of many species into new habitats.

 These animals can be rather destructive in their quest for food, pushing over trees if the leaves are out of reach and using their powerful trunks to rip apart other plants to obtain the edible parts.

 The elephant’s trunk includes around 100,000 muscles, giving it immense skill and great power.
 It can be used for amazing manipulations with the twin “fingers” at its tip or as a powerful tool for foraging, drinking water, using tools, and even disciplining rowdy youngsters.